 off the coast of the main island of Kyushu, Japan.

-island is a collection of beautiful beaches like Hamada
+fantastic place, with a collection of beautiful beaches like Hamada

-Beach (picture), fascinating caves, along with a very
+Beach (picture), fascinating caves, and a very

 diverse flora and fauna.
 The locals call the island